nitipat21/Learn-React/README.md

 Projects that I learned from -Learn React for free with Bob Ziroll (Link: https://scrimba.com/learn/learnreact)

-my main branch is contained the last project (Tensizes game)
+my main branch contains the last project (Tensizes game)

 I extended more function than the course which are
 - changed number on dice to dot by using css